Texas Ranches

 This was not a redesign problem.
 It was a governance problem disguised as UX.

-Critical Tension
+Critical tension

 Partnerships initially relied on tailored sponsorship packages.
 Editorial teams were cautious of standardized placements, concerned that visible monetization would erode trust.
 Leadership required predictable revenue to support ARR targets.